Audition Mode Horn SeminarJune 16 - 22, 2019

 Pituch earned his bachelor’s degree from the University of Toledo where he studied with Mary Kihslinger.
 He also studied with Froydis Wekre of the Oslo Philharmonic and Dale Clevenger of the Chicago Symphony.
 For seven years, he was the horn instructor at the University of Hawaii.

-A native of Roseville, MN, Denise Tryon joined The Philadelphia Orchestra in 2009 as fourth horn.
-Previously the fourth horn of the Detroit Symphony (2003-2009), she has also held positions with the Baltimore (2000-2003), Columbus (1998-2000), and New World (1995-1998) Symphonies and has participated in the Colorado Music Festival and the Pacific Music Festival.
-An accomplished solo performer, Tryon has performed recitals in Sweden, Norway, Poland, Japan, and the United States.
+A native of Roseville, MN, Denise Tryon is the Associate Professor of Horn at University of Cincinnati CCM.
+She served as the Horn Professor of the Peabody Conservatory in Baltimore from 2007 – 2018.
+Previously, Tryon was fourth horn of The Philadelphia Orchestra (2009-2017).
+She has also held positions with the Detroit Symphony (2003-2009), Baltimore (2000-2003), Columbus (1998-2000), and New World (1995-1998) Symphonies as well as participated in the Colorado Music Festival and the Pacific Music Festival.
+An accomplished solo performer, Tryon has performed recitals in Sweden, Norway, Poland, Japan, Canada and the United States.

 “Denise Tryon’s command of the lower register provides the strongest foundation of sound for a horn section, and yet, her sound is supple and flexible.”

 —Yannick Nezet-Sequin, music director of the Philadelphia Orchestra